ronik-design/slush-gh-pages/README.md

 slush gh-pages
 ```

-> GitHub provides several options for the location of your GitHub Pages source. `gh-pages` has been around the longest.
+> GitHub provides several options for the location of your GitHub Pages source. the `gh-pages` branch has been around the longest.
 See: [User, Organization, and Project Pages](https://git.io/v6hek)

-> If you attempt to run Jekyll with the configured modules, and no git repo in your current directory you will encounter some anomalies or errors after running `npm start`.
+> Running `npm start` after you've generated without a git repo in the working directory can result in some warnings.
+You've been warned.

 ### What you get